Our Training Methods

 Syn Alia training system or SATS was developed by world famous animal trainer Kayce Cover.
 It focuses on creating solid relationships that make all participants stronger.
 "In order for this to happen, all our relationships need to be mutually beneficial, mutually responsible, mutually respectful, and always conducted with integrity.
 The hybrid words, 'Syn Alia' literally mean 'With Others', in Latin."
 We recognize that dogs can be aware, thinking and responsible partners to us.
 SATS teaches the dog to manage their own emotions and discover the difference between emotional states.
 It sets them up to become effective learners.
 To help guide the dog to optimal performance we use language to give the animal information for future use.
 Just like us, they deserve to know what our training goals for them are and should receive adequate feedback on their progress.

 Part of what makes SATS so effective is perception modification and bridge and target training.
 Perception modification assists the animal and the person to perceive the world around them differently than before.
-This is highly effective in helping dogs with fear or reactivity issue to see the world as a less scary place.
+This is highly effective in helping dogs with fear or reactivity issues to see the world as a less scary place.
 Bridge and target training is a method which uses targets to help describe and define behaviors for the dog in training.

 We focus on four different levels of training.